chrisgrieser/alfred-pass/README.md

 <!-- tocstop -->

 ## Features
-- Copy password or any other property of an entry.
+- Copy password to the clipboard.
 - Create a new entry.
+- Delete an entry.
+- Update the password of an entry.
+- Inspect and copy non-password properties of an entry.
 - [Inherits settings from your `.zshenv`.](#configuration)
-- Option to trigger `pass git push` automatically after any change.
+- Optionally trigger `pass git push` automatically after any change.
 - As opposed to regular usage of `pass`, the copied password is treated as transient, meaning it does not appear in Alfred's clipboard history.